NOBULL designs its footwear according to one guiding principle: if it’s bullshit, don’t do it.

 NOBULL Drive

-Originally conceived as a running shoe, the Drive has more cushion than the Outwork or Edge, but it’s still stable and low enough to the ground (same four-millimeter drop) to be one of the best shoes for gym-training.
-Pebax® foam delivers the padding.
-Pebax is very light, but renowned for its ability to resist change in shape, which is why it’s popular in running shoes.
+Originally conceived as a running shoe, the Drive has more cushion than the Outwork or Edge, but it’s still stable and low to the ground (same four-millimeter drop) to be one of the best shoes for gym training.
+Pebax® foam delivers the padding and is very light while resisting deformation—popular in running shoes.

 Weighing just over eight ounces on average, the Drive is NOBULL’s lightest shoe for gym training and lighter than popular competitors like the Nike Metcon and Reebok Nano.
-This can be beneficial for a running shoe and any other kind of training where your feet leave the floor (toes-to-bar, jumps, etc.).
 With the Drive, you get full support without feeling weighed down.

 Because of its blend of softness and strength, Schaeffer uses his Drive for occasional trail running.
-But with that said, Pebax has a styrofoam-like texture and the Drive’s outsole leaves it partly exposed.
-Schaeffer says that over time he’s seen the Pebax start to disintegrate on a hard trail, but it still offers great support.
+Pebax has a styrofoam-like texture and the Drive’s outsole leaves it partly exposed; over time it may show wear on hard trails, but it still offers great support.

-The Drive is available with a mesh or knit upper.
-The mesh creates a breathable training shoe to keep your feet cool, and the knit a snug, sock-like fit.
+The Drive is available with a mesh or knit upper for breathability or a snug, sock-like fit.

 The NOBULL Bottom Line

-• The Drive is a hybrid shoe perfect for what most people do in the gym.
-The Drive is the best shoe for basic lifting and cardio in the same session.
+- The Drive is a hybrid shoe perfect for most gym work—basic lifting and cardio in the same session.

-• It’s lighter than the other NOBULLs and offers more cushioning via Pebax foam.
+- It’s lighter than other NOBULLs and offers more cushioning via Pebax foam.

 NOBULL Allday

 The Allday is our most versatile shoe.
 You can wear it in the gym, but with a 10mm drop, it’s more similar to a running shoe.
-Get out there day or night, thanks to reflective details that enhance visibility.
-There’s a lug pattern on the outsole which lets Allday handle almost any terrain, and a strong medial post for arch support (a good feature for flat-footed wearers).
+Reflective details enhance visibility day or night.
+A lug pattern on the outsole handles almost any terrain, and a strong medial post supports the arch.

-Mostly, Allday is for going about your day, hence the name.
-If your job has you on your feet, or standing a while, you’ll really appreciate the Phylon® foam in the midsole.
-Its cushioning is more dense and comfy than the rest.
+If your job has you on your feet or standing a while, you’ll appreciate the Phylon® foam in the midsole—more dense and comfy.
+Uppers come in knit or ripstop, a perforated polyester that’s extremely durable.

 NOBULL Recs

 Think of these as something like Vans® but for lifting.
-They’re flat and stable like the Outwork.
-But with a little more skate-punk style.
+They’re flat and stable like the Outwork—with a little more skate-punk style.
 And unlike the Outwork, they look and feel great outside the gym, too.
-Which, unfortunately, is where we are a lot of the time.

 NOBULL Journey

-This is our popular running shoe (walking too), formerly known as the Runner+.
-They’re neutral, so they’re better suited to people with normal to high arches and don’t provide extra stability for the foot.
-This makes them lighter than most stability shoes.
-At the same time, they have plenty of cushion (Pebax foam) for shock absorption.
+This is our popular running (and walking) shoe, formerly known as the Runner+.
+They’re neutral—better suited to normal to high arches—and don’t provide extra stability, keeping them lighter.
+Pebax foam provides plenty of cushion for shock absorption.

-There’s also a flexible nylon plate built into the midsole to act as a springboard, so your foot can rebound efficiently from each strike.
-The uppers are mesh to give your feet some ventilation.
+There’s also a flexible nylon plate built into the midsole to act as a springboard, helping efficient rebound from each strike.
+Mesh uppers provide ventilation.

 The NOBULL Bottom Line

-• Journey is a shoe for walking and running.
-They’re cushy but lightweight and responsive.
+- Journey is for walking and running.
+Cushy, lightweight, and responsive.

 How Long Do NOBULLs Last?